smithhenryd/MinorityMessagesAndDemocrats.github.io/README.md

 |   'Asian_appeal'    |      0.297                 |
 |  'LGBTQ+\_appeal'   |      0.614                 |

-There is a higher level of inner-annotator agreement between my annotations and the aggregated MTurk annotations for the 'Hispanic_appeal', 'Asian_appeal', and especially the 'LGBTQ+\_appeal' variables than when the MTurk worker responses were left separate.
+There is a higher level of inter-annotator agreement between my annotations and the aggregated MTurk annotations for the 'Hispanic_appeal', 'Asian_appeal', and especially the 'LGBTQ+\_appeal' variables than when the MTurk worker responses were left separate.
 However, there is a decrease in the kappa value for 'Black_appeal' from the four separate annotations and the three MTurk annotations, indicating that my classification of 'Black_appeal' disagreed with the annotators more so than they disagreed among themselves.

 In order to aggregate my annotations with the MTurk annotations, a simple plurality among appeal variables is used; images marked by two of four annotators with a given appeal variable are reassesed for this variable by an additional annotator (who has not yet seen/annotated the images).
 Next week, Dr. Kunwoo Park and I will use these annotations to train a model from the Facebook images and captions to predict each of the four appeal variables related to the measured underrepresented racial, ethnic, sexual, and gender minority groups.